 History

 Adopted on June 28, 1967.
-The center originally featured a drum (karyenda) and a sorghum plant, but these were removed when the monarchy was abolished.
+The central disc originally featured a traditional drum (karyenda) and a sorghum plant, symbols of the monarchy, but these were replaced when the republic was established.

 Construction

 A 3:5 ratio.
 A white saltire divides the flag into four triangles: green (hoist and fly) and red (top and bottom).
-A white disc in the center contains three red stars with green borders.
+A white disc in the center contains three red stars.